A Man's A Man For A' That

 Scottish Poem By Robert Burns

-Scottish folksinger Sheena Wellington sang the song at the opening of the Scottish Parliament in May, 1999.
-The song was also sung at the funeral of Donald Dewar, the inaugural First Minister of Scotland.
-It is also known in translations into other European languages, for example the German "Trotz alledem und alledem" by Ferdinand Freiligrath right after the Revolution of 1848 (sung by Hannes Wader as "Trotz alledem").
+Scottish folksinger Sheena Wellington performed it at the opening of the Scottish Parliament in May, 1999.
+It was also sung at the funeral of Donald Dewar, the inaugural First Minister of Scotland.
+The piece is known in translations across Europe, including the German version "Trotz alledem und alledem" by Ferdinand Freiligrath, written shortly after the Revolution of 1848 and later recorded by Hannes Wader as "Trotz alledem".

 Related Scottish Country Dances